-For the best chance of spotting animals, hike one of the many raised boardwalk trails through the marshland, giving you an birds’-eye view into the murky water below or take one of the park’s famed airboat tours.
+For the best chance of spotting animals, hike one of the many raised boardwalk trails through the marshland, giving you a birds’-eye view into the murky water below or take one of the park’s famed airboat tours.

-Be sure to pack a pair of binoculars and lots of insect repellent.
+Be sure to pack a pair of binoculars and lots and lots of insect repellent.
 While manatees grace the Everglades’ waters for just a short period of time each year, the bugs are unfortunately year round residents.

 Recommended by Lori of Naples Florida Travel Guide